Scope & content

 - Bound vol. Interior decoration of lessons for 2 home study courses, 1 on interior decoration & 1 on modern decoration, together with Marion Hall Best's marked examination papers for each lesson

-- 1 audio cassette - side B: 30 mins, Marion Hall Best reading memoir of childhood & family life in Dubbo, school, nursing training (ref.
-MHB/A/2), then '3 pages' missed, & rest of narration relates to pages 3-9 of MHB/A/2; missed 3 pages are read on side A & those '3' pages relate to page 1 of MHB/A/2
+- 1 audio cassette - side B: 30 mins, Marion Hall Best reading first part only of memoir of childhood & family life in Dubbo, school, nursing training and early career (ref.
+MHB/A/1 and MHB/A/2)

-- Travel diary - diary entries relating to buildings & interiors, general description & travel, people met etc in Italy, Austria, France, England, Scotland and Cyprus in 1949
+- Travel diary for 1949 - diary entries relating to buildings & interiors, general description & travel, people met etc in Italy, Austria, France, England, Scotland and Cyprus

-- pages typescript notes on 'Designing for interiors' prepared by Marion Hall Best for Sixth Australian Architectural Convention held in Adelaide in 1956
+- 2 pages typescript notes on 'Designing for interiors' prepared by Marion Best for Sixth Australian Architectural Convention held in Adelaide in 1956

 - 9 pages typescript headed 'Design for Every Day Things: Furnishing', notes to accompany slides presented at Sixth Australian Architectural Convention held in Adelaide in 1956